MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/animations.md

 ---
 description: See how CSS Animations can be used to create visually appealing rich applications with smooth, fluid, animated experiences.
-title: Dev guide: Animations - Microsoft Edge Development
+title: Dev guide - Animations - Microsoft Edge Development
 author: libbymc
 ---